 - Mavity v.
 Fraas, 456 F. Supp.
 2d.
 29 (D.D.C.
 2006).

 - Carolina Cas.
 Ins.
 Co. v.
 Draper & Goldberg, P.L.L.C., 138 Fed.
 Appx.
 542 (4th Cir.
 2005).

 - Bank of America v.
 Musselman, 240 F. Supp.
 2d 547 (E.D.
 Va.
 2003).

 Dennis has been active in numerous bar activities over the years.
-He currently serves as an elected representative to the Virginia State Bar Council and sits on the Bar’s Standing Committee on Legal Ethics.
+He currently serves as Chair of the Virginia State Bar’s Standing Committee on Legal Ethics and is an elected representative to the Virginia State Bar Council and sits on the Bar’s Standing Committee on Legal Ethics.
 In 2010-11 he served as President of the Virginia Association of Defense Attorneys and was on its Board of Directors for seven years.
-He was also on the faculty of Virginia State Professionalism Course taught to all newly admitted Virginia attorneys.
+Dennis was also on the faculty of Virginia State Professionalism Course taught to all newly admitted Virginia attorneys.